This is a note for our friends about my best friend and adopted kid sister SHIWO, and I.

 These are obvious to people who know her, however I have to expand on "Smart"

-After working with her on a variety of projects around our houses and sharing some joys and concerns in our lives I've learned that smart is not just some encyclopedic knowledge of a bunch of facts, but includes super analytical skills, ingenuity and practicality in a variety of areas from home projects to relationships.
-Wise may be a better word.
-A contrast to people my age where stodgy inflexibility starts to overtake wisdom.
+After working with her on a variety of projects around our houses and sharing some joys and concerns in our lives I've learned that smart is not just some encyclopedic knowledge of a bunch of facts, but includes strong analytical skills, ingenuity and practicality in a variety of areas from home projects to relationships.
+Wise and pragmatic are a better words.
+An inquisitive mind keeps me and the rest of her friends on our toes.
+A contrast to people my age where stodgy inflexibility and bad habits start to overtake judgement. 😏

-She has a MS in Computer Science from The Stevens Institute of Technology, and worked at Bell Laboratories.
+She has a MS in Computer Science and worked at Bell Laboratories.

 Handy - The only woman I know who will crawl under her sink with a pipe

 wrench and finish the plumbing job when her helper gets a sore back.

 If I was marooned on a deserted island, she is the one person I'd like to have with me; Not just because she's sexy. 😃

 Cajoles her running partner into going out at 11 PM to run/walk 4 miles in the ice and snow, so we won’t get off our training schedule.